Realistic Detection and Early Warning of Binary Neutron Stars with Decihertz Gravitational-wave Observatories: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for helpful comments.
 This work was supported by the National Natural Science Foundation of China (11975027, 11991053, 11721303), the National SKA Program of China (2020SKA0120300), the Max Planck Partner Group Program funded by the Max Planck Society, and the High-Performance Computing Platform of Peking University.
-Y.K. acknowledges the Hui-Chun Chin and Tsung-Dao Lee Chinese Undergraduate Research Endowment (Chun-Tsung Endowment) at Peking University.
+Y.K. acknowledges the Hui-Chun Chin and Tsung-Dao Lee Chinese Undergraduate Research Endowment (Chun-Tsung Endowment) at Peking University. \facilities{DECIGO, B-DECIGO, DO, ET}